-A funded KICK-START internship will include three months of funding at a level equivalent to an STFC-UKRI PhD studentship.
-Existing funding is available for a UK-based PhD student working in the area of STFC-funded Nuclear Physics.
-Additional funding for travel and consumables will be available to the intern at a level appropriate for the proposed project, agreed in advance of the start of the internship.
+The KICK-START internship will include three months of funding at a level equivalent to an STFC-UKRI PhD studentship.
+This will be a sabbatical from the student's current PhD stipend.
+Existing funding is available for one PhD student working in the area of Nuclear Physics, either within a UK or international institution.
+We encourage applications from international institutions.
+Additional funding for travel and consumables will be made available to the intern at a level appropriate for the proposed project.

-Applicants are encouraged to discuss their application with the Leadership Fellow in Public Engagement, Dr. Christian Aa.
-Diget (mail-to: firstname.lastname@example.org) in advance of the submission.
+Applicants are encouraged to discuss their application with Dr. Rachel Montgomery (Rachel.Montgomery@glasgow.ac.uk), Prof. David Ireland (David.Ireland@glasgow.ac.uk) and Prof. Christian Aa.
+Diget (firstname.lastname@example.org) in advance of the submission.